grant-olson/grant-olson.github.io/_drafts/magloop.md

 To get lowest SWR, the loop must be off of the ground.
 While testing on my back porch, I just sat it on a bar-height table.
 When I use the antenna outside, I set it on an upside-down utility bucket which is about 18 inches high.
-Any lower than that and the SWR starts creeping up again.
+Any lower than that and the SWR started creeping up again.
 I suspect even higher is still better, as you'll get better angles for DX takeoff, but the bucket was adequate to hit Europe and South America from Pittsburgh.